-IMPORTANT: Deadline for submissions has been extended to 9:00am (+5:30 GMT) on 20th September 2018.
-We are inviting Proposals from potential Bidders to conduct a qualitative study on ICT accessibility for persons with disabilities in Nepal.
-The full RFP is given below (access the editable version here).
-Please also see our FGD Sampling Table, Technical Proposal Template, Financial Proposal Template, and Sample Contract before submitting the proposals.
-Deadline for submissions is 17th September 2018.
+We are inviting Proposals from potential Bidders to conduct a nationally representative study – Sri Lanka social safety net survey.
+The full RFP can be downloaded here.
+Please also see our Technical Proposal Template, Financial Proposal Template, Contract Template and Sample Locations before submitting the proposals.
+Deadline for submissions is 01 August 2022.

 An Expert Round Table discussion on "Tackling online misinformation while protecting freedom of expression" held on the 11th of October 2021, as the second of a series of discussions under the theme of “Frontiers of Digital Economy”

 On July 16, 2022, the Ministry of Power and Energy in Sri Lanka launched the National Fuel Pass – a QR code-based system to tackle the ongoing and ever worsening queues for purchase fuel in Sri Lanka.
 Two million registrations were done with the system by 19th July.
 LIRNEasia’s nationally representative survey conducted in 2021 shows that 54% of households in Sri Lanka own at least one motorised vehicle – this translates to about three million households.
 This system requires those signing up to use a smartphone, or an internet accessible device to register for the service.
 These devices could include a computer (desktop/laptop/tablet) or a phone (smartphone/feature phone).

 Having stagnated for years, the percentage of South Asians who have used the internet has finally reached 50 per cent.
 In South Asia internet use is synonymous with social media, with most users spending all their time on chat applications.
 Many of these users have low digital skills and are often passive consumers in a digital world that attempts to influence, and at times misinform and manipulate, them.